Milles98/BankSolution/README.md

 #### Single Responsibility Principle (SRP):
 Since i have divided my classes and interfaces it also makes my project follow SRP by only being responsible for one thing.
-An example of this is my Strategy classes, they are only responsible of calculating either a shape or a numbered calculation.
+An example of this is my CustomerService class, it is only responsible of getting methods used for the customer entity.

 #### Open/Closed Principle (OCP):
 My classes have been designed to not require any adjustments but they can be developed to include new features without needing to change code that's already written.